projen/projen/API.md

 ## class AutoDiscover 🔹 <a id="projen-awscdk-autodiscover"></a>

-Automatically creates a `LambdaFunction` for all `.lambda.ts` files under the source directory of the project.
+Automatically creates a `LambdaFunction` for all `.lambda.ts` files under the source directory, and integration test tasks for each `.integ.ts` file under the source directory.

 __Submodule__: awscdk